biopragmatics/bioregistry/exports/contexts/README.md

 | [`bioregistry.context.jsonld`](bioregistry.context.jsonld) and [`bioregistry.context.ttl`](bioregistry.context.ttl)     | Contains Bioregistry-normalized prefixes (lowercase, punctuation normalized) and the best URI prefixes for each based on the Bioregistry's ruleset. |
 | [`obo.context.jsonld`](obo.context.jsonld) and [`obo.context.ttl`](obo.context.ttl)                                     | Contains prefixes and URI prefixes prioritized for the OBO Foundry and ontology contexts.                                                           |
 | [`obo_synonyms.context.jsonld`](obo_synonyms.context.jsonld) and [`obo_synonyms.context.ttl`](obo_synonyms.context.ttl) | Contains prefixes, prefix's synonyms, and URI prefixes prioritized for the OBO Foundry and ontology contexts.                                       |

+### Prescriptive Context Governance

+- Each context must list its maintainers along with their current GitHub, email, and ORCID.
+- Changes to contexts must always be made via pull requests.
+- Changes can only be accepted and merged with the public consent (i.e. on the issue motivating the change or pull request substantiating it) of at least one of the maintainers.
+- Maintainers for contexts do not necessarily need to be part of the Bioregistry's Review Team.
+- If the maintainers publicly state disagreement on a change, then they are allowed four weeks for deliberation.
+If a consensus can not be met, then the changes are dismissed.
+- If a maintainer is pinged on the Bioregistry issue tracker regarding one of the contexts for which they are responsible, they have four weeks to respond otherwise they will be removed as a maintainer.
+- If fewer there are fewer than two maintainers listed for any context, then the Bioregistry Review Team automatically gains the rights as a maintainer.
+- If there are no maintainers for a given context, e.g., if all maintainers have been unavailable and have lost maintainer rights, then the Bioregistry Review Team may assign two maintainers at their discretion and then abdicate its responsibility as the maintainer of the context.
+It is advised not to re-assign previous maintainers who abdicated responsibility.